Artix Installation

 grub-mkconfig -o /boot/grub/grub.cfg

-Run grub-install --recheck /dev/sda if using BIOS instead of UEFI.
+Run grub-install /dev/sda if using BIOS instead of UEFI.

 Completion